Kapsulon/UserGroup/Workshop/Introduction/README.md

 I changed the finish block's script to make the platform blow green when the player touches it.

-You can do the same, or make it do something else, like teleporting the player to a new place.
+You can do the same, or make it do something else, like spawn an object, or play a sound.
+Do whatever you want !

 ## 6.3.
 Add checkpoints